nacho692/pa-dlna-chromecast/README.rst

 """""""""""

-Optionally, one may install the ``pavucontrol`` package for easier management of associations between sound sources and DLNA devices.
+Optionally, one may install the ``pavucontrol`` package for easier management of associations between sound sources and DLNA/Chromecast devices.

 Installation
 ------------